alphatwirl/atpbar/README.md

 I will show here how to use atpbar by simple examples.

-These examples can be also run on Jupyter Notebook:
+These examples can be also run on Jupyter Notebook. <br />
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alphatwirl/notebook-atpbar-001/master?filepath=atpbar.ipynb)